Plausibility of Capture into High-Obliquity States for Exoplanets in the M Dwarf Habitable Zone: Methods

 \subsection{Inference of Rotation Rate from Obliquity}

 We go on to estimate the resulting obliquity of the planet, which can be calculated with the ratio \aong.
-For the sake of exploring this hypothesis, we assume that the evolution toward this resulting \aong has resulted in capture into the Cassini 2 state.
+Because we consider here orbital precession of circular, prograde orbits (that is, with mutual inclination $<$90$^{\circ}$), we assume $g$ is negative for the purposes of this study.
+We note that a relaxation of this assumption, such as considering retrograde orbits or eccentricity would allow for the possibility of positive g \citep{Barnes16, Kreyche20}.
+For the sake of exploring this hypothesis, we assume that the evolution toward this resulting \aong~has resulted in capture into the Cassini 2 state.
 In truth, the resultant Cassini State may not necessarily be State 2 depending on the details of the approach to commensurability, per \citealt{Su2022a}.
-For planets in Cassini states, the threshold obliquity beyond which tidal locking occurs is described by Equation \ref{eqn:obliquity} from \cite{Millholland19_obliquity} where $\rm{\alpha_{syn}} = \alpha(n/\omega)$ for the case of synchronous rotation, $\omega = n$.
+For planets in Cassini states, the threshold obliquity beyond which tidal locking occurs is described by Equation \ref{eqn:obliquity} from \cite{Millholland19_obliquity} where $\rm{\alpha_{\rm syn}} = \alpha(n/\omega)$ for the case of synchronous rotation, $\omega = n$.
 Figure \ref{fig:ag_vs_obliquity} shows the calculated values for $\epsilon$ from \aong.
-Non-zero obliquities in this state are only possible for $\aong > 1$ where $\alpha > |g|$.
+Non-zero obliquities in this state are only possible for $\aong> 1$ where $\alpha > |g|$.

-In Figure \ref{fig:ag_vs_obliquity}, we represent the resulting calculated \aong and $\epsilon$ values for our sample, per the functional form of Equation \ref{eq:epsilon}.
-It is useful to benchmark the spin obliquity induced by \aong $>$ 0 states: an \aong of 2.5 corresponds to a spin obliquity in Cassini State 2 of $\sim 60^{\circ}$.
-For ratios of $\aong \approx 1-100$, the range of obliquity values are $\epsilon \approx 0-90^{\circ}$, with obliquity asymptotically approaching $90^{\circ}$ for \aong $>100$.
+In Figure \ref{fig:ag_vs_obliquity}, we represent the resulting calculated \aong~and $\epsilon$ values for our sample, per the functional form of Equation \ref{eqn:obliquity}.
+It is useful to benchmark the spin obliquity induced by \aong~$>$ 0 states: an \aong~of 2.5 corresponds to a spin obliquity in CS2 of $\sim 60^{\circ}$.
+For ratios of $\aong~\approx 1-100$, the range of obliquity values are $\epsilon \approx 0-90^{\circ}$, with obliquity asymptotically approaching $90^{\circ}$ for \aong~$>100$.

 \cite{Millholland19_obliquity} lays out a viscoelastic model for obliquity tides, from which it is possible to then calculate $\omega_{\textrm{eq}}$, the equilibrium rotation rate of the planet as a function of obliquity (where $d\omega/dt = 0$).
 This functional form is given by Equation \ref{eq:epsilon_to_w}: